Prenatal Yoga Teacher Training

 Cost & payment

-The 2018 rates for the course incl.
-3 meals/day, a copy of Katie's book 'The Yoga of Birth' and 4 nights accommodation are:
+The 2019 rate for the course incl.
+3 meals/day, a copy of Katie's book 'The Yoga of Birth' and 2 nights accommodation is:

 Before you book, please read our terms and conditions including our refund policy.